yuangwei/rust-web/README.md

 - Search properties in China.
 - Personal assets analysis.
-- English translate and save words in Notion.
+- English translate and save words to Notion.

 ## Develop